Spctre23/TrollariaWorldReset/README.md

-A world reset and backup plugin for the Trollaria terraria anarchy server
+A world reset and backup plugin for the Trollaria anarchy server for Terraria

 Features
 - Easy world resetting